Myth: Transition is a one-off event

 Fact: Change is situational.
 This means it involves movement from one environment, situation or condition to another.
 Transition is psychological—the path from one change to another.

 Children in care experience many major and critical changes.
 We need to recognise this, and plan for their transition and empower them.
 This is a vital part of effective practice.
-If we give attention to how transition is managed in care, we can assist to reduce the effects of trauma, grief and loss, and improve outcomes—to achieve stable independence in adulthood.
+If we give attention to how transition is managed while a young person is in care, we can assist to reduce the effects of trauma, grief and loss, and improve outcomes—to achieve stable independence in adulthood.

 Version historyBack to top